 Teton River ALE Project

-In 2018, Vital Ground worked with more than 60 biologists to identify and prioritize the most important landscapes for grizzly bear habitat protection and connectivity and identified the Teton River ALE project area as a high priority for conservation.
+In 2018 Vital Ground worked with more than 60 biologists to identify and prioritize the most important landscapes for grizzly bear habitat protection and connectivity.
+They identified the Teton River ALE project area as a high priority for conservation.
 The project area includes 2,740 acres of important farmland, including prime soils of statewide importance.
 Because the project is comprised of 20 individual parcels, the Teton River ALE project area has an extremely high threat of conversion to housing development.

 “For anyone lucky enough to experience Montana’s Rocky Mountain Front we owe a great debt of gratitude to families like the Fellows.
-It’s their commitment to the open spaces, habitat and ranching community that will ensure people and wildlife will have a place to coexist in the future,” said Mitch Doherty, Conservation Director, Vital Ground Foundation.
+It’s their commitment to the open spaces, habitat and ranching community that will ensure people and wildlife will have a place to coexist in the future.”

 Fellow Ranch site map